MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/2-design-for-business-requirements.md

 *Applying the approach and outcomes*

 - The workload team engages the team supporting the reference dataset and learns that the reliability target for the dataset is lower than that of flow that will use it.
-- The team adds design tasks to add a local cache of the dataset and a background job to update the cache nightly.
+- The team adds a design tasks to the backlog to add a local cache of the dataset and a background job to update the cache nightly.
 The staleness tolerance allowed by the design will not be breached by this solution.